 TGaz Editor: Modify the text starting in 9.3.1.22.10 at P43L31 as:

-The TA field for the Ranging Trigger frame set to the address of the RSTA transmitting the Trigger frame.
+The TA field for the Ranging Trigger frame is set to the address of the RSTA transmitting the Trigger frame if the Trigger frame is addressed only to ISTAs with which that RSTA has a TB Ranging Session.
+The TA field is the transmitted BSSID if the Trigger frame is addressed to set of ISTAs in which at least two ISTAs have a TB Ranging session with a different BSSID in the Multiple BSSID set of the RSTA (#1115).

 TGaz Editor: Modify the text starting at P343L8 of 11ax draft 4.3 as:

-An AP with dot11MultiBSSIDImplemented equal to true shall not send a Trigger frame (other than an NFRP Trigger frame) with the TA field set to the transmitted BSSID to a non-AP STA that is associated with a nontransmitted BSSID in the multiple BSSID set unless the AP has received an HE Capabilities element from non-AP STA with t`he Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1(#20582, #20315).
-An AP with dot11MultiBSSIDImplemented equal to true may send an NFRP Trigger frame with the TA field set to the transmitted BSSID to a non-AP STA that is associated with a nontransmitted BSSID in a multiple BSSID set.(#20048)
+An AP with dot11MultiBSSIDImplemented equal to true shall not send a Trigger frame (other than an NFRP Trigger frame or Ranging Trigger frame) with the TA field set to the transmitted BSSID to a non-AP STA that is associated with a nontransmitted BSSID in the multiple BSSID set unless the AP has received an HE Capabilities element from non-AP STA with t`he Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1(#20582, #20315) (#1115).
+An AP with dot11MultiBSSIDImplemented equal to true may send an NFRP Trigger frame with the TA field set to the transmitted BSSID to a non-AP STA that is associated with a nontransmitted BSSID in a multiple BSSID set.(#20048) An AP with dot11MultiBSSIDImplemented equal to true may send a Ranging Trigger frame with the TA field set to the transmitted BSSID to an ISTA that has setup a TB Ranging session with a nontransmitted BSSID in a multiple BSSID set (#1115).

 TGaz Editor: Add the following paragraph in 11.22.6.4.3.1 before the paragraph starting at P118L25:

+A RSTA, in which dot11MultiBSSIDImplemented is true, that transmits a Ranging Trigger frame or a Ranging NDP Announcement frame to a set of ISTAs in which at least two ISTAs have a TB Ranging Session with different BSSIDs in the Multiple BSSID set of the RSTA shall set the TA field of the frame to the transmitted BSSID.
+Otherwise the RSTA shall set the TA field of the Ranging Trigger frame or a Ranging NDP Announcement frame to its MAC address.
+An 11az ISTA that supports TB Ranging shall support the reception of a Control frame with TA equal to the transmitted BSSID and set the Rx Control Frame to MultiBSS subfield in HE MAC Capabilities Information field to 1 (#1115).